sunilbelde/Imagedenoising-dncnn-ridnet-keras/README.md

 ## Comparision of the models :

-Tabulating the results from the models with different noise level
+Tabulating the results(PSNR in db) from the models with different noise level

 ![model_comparision](https://user-images.githubusercontent.com/47601858/115832522-9d565b80-a430-11eb-8dc6-d1eda1be99fe.JPG)